 The sink is polarity protected for use in positive (+ve) applications up to 40V.
 DO NOT ATTEMPT to pass more than 0.5A.
 Never connect the +24V and current sink connections directly together - serious damage will result.
 In the off state there is effectively no connection.
-The current sink facilities are not available on the A.280.
+The current sink facilities are not available on the A.70 or A.140.